jwashek/exagora.me/_posts/2023-04-12-why-mormonism-is-a-false-religion.md

 We would expect to find evidence in the Americas of the types of plants and animals mentioned in the Book of Mormon.
 Instead, we find turkeys, dogs, deer; corn, beans, squash, etc. What we see in the Book of Mormon is all the wrong plants and animals that do not align with ancient America.
 Traces of wheat, barley, cattle, sheep, goats, and horses were completely absent in the Americas in the times mentioned in the Book of Mormon.

 #### The Bible
 The Bible mentions animals and plants which align directly with the geographical location except minor differences in animals that no longer roam the lands such as lions.
-However, in cases such as these, there are writings from explorers from centuries ago that have spoken of lions existing within the land at those times.
+However, in cases such as this, there are writings from explorers from centuries ago that have spoken of lions existing within the land at those times.
 Though they might not exist today, they did in antiquity at one point.

 ### Manuscripts
 #### Book of Mormon